-Traveling across Switzerland, one can't help but wonder at the country's stupendous, efficient and reliable railway and train systems.
+Traveling across Switzerland, one can't help but wonder at the country's stupendous, efficient and reliable railway system, and sophisticated trains.

 Much of them are the work of Stadler Rail, an experienced train manufacturer that is a pioneer of new technologies and tailors its rolling stock to its customers' individual needs.